Père David's mole

 Père David's mole (Talpa davidiana) is a mole found in the Middle East, ranging from south-central Turkey east to Kurdistan Province, Iran, although it could also range south into Syria.
-It is listed as a data deficient species.
+It is listed as a data deficient species by the IUCN, as little is known about its population or habitat.
 The species is named after the zoologist Armand David.
-As T. streeti, it is known as the Persian mole.
+As T. streeti, a synonym, it is known as the Persian mole.

+Description

+Père David's mole is a medium-sized mole, 128 mm to 145 mm long with a short tail.
+It weighs about 34.12 g to 52.87 g.
+The fur is greyish-brown "with a noticeably silvery sheen" and a pink snout.